 Fix the loading state on the dashboard.
 Make the smallest possible change and do not refactor the data fetching logic.

-The /goal gives the global context.
+The /goal provides the global context.
 The local prompt gives the exact action.

 You can update your goal, of course.

-But if you are only changing a button, a page, or a component, the goal probably does not need to change.
+If you are only changing a button, a page or a component, the goal probably does not need to change.

-The simplest approach is not to see /goal as a magic command.
+The easiest way to understand /goal is not to treat it like a magic command.

 It is not a button that automatically makes Codex better.

 This is the direction.
-Now make your decisions within that frame.
+Now make decisions within that frame.

 A good /goal should be: